 Phone: (518) 442-5049

-Dr. Friedlander joined the Counseling Psychology program at the University at Albany in 1981 and has been the Director of Doctoral Training since 1999.
+Dr. Friedlander joined the Counseling Psychology program at the University at Albany in 1981 and was Director of Doctoral Training from 1999-2016.

 - Counseling and supervisory processes and outcomes

 - Verbal interaction and the therapeutic alliance in family therapy